linux-duks/Mailing-Lists-Archiver/README.md

 # Usage

+To compile this program, use the `make build` command.
+The rust compiler with the `cargo` utility is needed.
+If not available, the makefile will use `podman` or `docker` and build the program using the container image for the rust compiler.

 The most basic way to run this program, is to provide the NNTP Hostname and port via env variables. `NNTP_HOSTNAME="rcpassos.me" NNTP_PORT=119 cargo run`, or via arguments : `cargo run -H rcpassos.me -p 119` (note: this website is not a NNTP server).
 The list of available news groups in the server will be provided for selection.